Ultimate Checklist: Banish Dandruff at Home Naturally

 Avocado and Banana Mask: Deep Moisturising

-Mash half an avocado with one ripe banana for an incredibly nourishing mask.
+Mash half an avocado with one ripe banana for a nourishing mask.
 These fruits provide healthy fats and vitamins that feed your scalp.
 Perfect for dry scalp solutions when your hair feels parched.

 Neem and Fenugreek Mask: Traditional Remedy

 Soak fenugreek seeds overnight, blend with neem powder and water to form a paste.
-This traditional Indian remedy has potent anti-fungal properties.
+This traditional Indian remedy has potential anti-fungal properties.
 Leave on for 30 minutes before washing out.

 Dry Scalp Solutions: Addressing the Root Cause